 3.3V voltage source without reducing the voltage (and current), the LED is going to be very bright and then it’s going to burn out.

-This failure illuminates an interesting behavior of P-N junctions that warrant further explanation.
+This failure illuminates an interesting behavior of P-N junctions that warrants further explanation.

 Current = Force / Resistance I = V / R